SkylineCommunications/dataminer-docs/user-guide/Reference/Skyline_DataMiner_Folder/More_information_on_certain_files_and_folders/ConnectionSettings_txt.md

   Possible values:

-  - GrpcConnection (supported from DataMiner 10.3.0/10.3.2 onwards)
+  - *GrpcConnection*: Supported from DataMiner 10.3.0/10.3.2 onwards.
+DataMiner will communicate using HTTPS via the API Gateway, using gRPC GZIP compression.
+By default, this requires the use of the standard HTTPS port 443.

-  - RemotingConnection (.NET Remoting)
+  - *RemotingConnection*: .NET Remoting.

-  - WSConnection (Web Services - deprecated from DataMiner 10.0.11 onwards)
+  - *WSConnection*: Web Services - deprecated from DataMiner 10.0.11 onwards.

 - **polling=**